Headquarters House (Fayetteville, Arkansas)

 Headquarters House, also known as the Colonel Tebbetts place, is a historic house museum at 118 East Dickson Street in Fayetteville, Arkansas.
-Built in 1850, it saw action in the American Civil War, serving as a headquarters for both the Union and Confederacy.
-During the action at Fayetteville, the house was attacked by Confederate troops while serving as a Union outpost.
+Built in 1850, during the American Civil War it was a headquarters for both the Union and Confederacy.
+During the action at Fayetteville the house was attacked by Confederate troops while serving as a Union outpost.
 The building was donated to the Washington County Historical Society as a museum in 1967 and was placed on the National Register of Historic Places in 1971.

 History

-The house was constructed by Judge Jonas Tebbetts and his wife in the Greek Revival architectural style.
-It was completed by 1853.
-This beautiful home would come to play a significant role during the Civil War.
-Many of the residents of Fayetteville supported the South.
-However, Judge Tebbetts was an outspoken supporter of the Union.
-He was arrested in March 1862.
-Tebbetts was taken to Fort Smith by Confederate General Benjamin McCulloch.
-Tebbetts was released at the time of General McCulloch's death which occurred during the Battle of Pea Ridge.
-Tebbetts fled to Fayetteville where he learned of a price on his head.
-He and his family quickly evacuated to Missouri leaving their beloved home.
-That was the last time the Tebbetts Family inhabited the home.
+The house was constructed by Judge Jonas Tebbetts and his wife in the Greek Revival architectural style and was completed by 1853.
+Tebbetts was an outspoken supporter of the Union who was arrested in March 1862 and taken to Fort Smith by Confederate General Benjamin McCulloch.
+Tebbetts was released at the time of McCulloch's death which occurred during the Battle of Pea Ridge.
+Tebbetts fled to Fayetteville where he learned of a reward offered for him.
+He and his family quickly evacuated to Missouri permanently leaving their home.
 After the Tebbetts house was abandoned, the Union Army took it over and used it for their Headquarters.